The Secret of How One Man Has Planted

 Over the past 45 years, the Lord has blessed the “church planter” ministries with over 4,000 graduates––with many more helping in various ministries (children’s homes, Christian schools, etc.).
 Over 82% of these graduates go on to full-time service for the Lord.
 That’s an astounding rate of faithfulness among the graduates of the colleges.

 But here’s the amazing thing; in addition to all his responsibilities…

 G.S.
 Nair is still a local church pastor.

-Not only is Brother G.S. committed to the ministry of the Word, but like our Savior, G.S. is a compassionate man having pity on the fatherless and widows…
+Not only is Brother G.S. committed to the ministry of the Word, but like our Savior, G.S. is a compassionate man pitying the fatherless and widows…

 As the Scripture says:

 Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world.
 (James 1:27)

 Some call them orphanages.
 But he doesn’t.

 That’s because the children are cared for by a pastor, his wife, and members of a local church.
 They don’t see the children as “orphaned” anymore.
 They are members of a family.
 And lots of these kids come to know the Lord Jesus Christ as their own Savior.

 Do you know how much that means to each of the 515 little ones they care for?
 Oh, and by the way, the ministry doesn’t go looking for orphans.
 There are plenty of them.
 G.S. has a special and unique way of developing these homes, but we don’t have time now to get into that.